ryan-mahoney/Framework/docs/theming/index.rst

 Separation Applications
 +++++++++++++++++++++++

-One of the distinct features of FMF is that it is largely driven by configuration files.
+One of the distinct features of Opine-PHP is that it is largely driven by configuration files.
 Wherever possible, simple configuration files are used in place of mechanical coding.
 The Separation library is used to read a YAML file, and then pull in the data for each binding, provide the data to the themeing engine, obtain the markup from a partial, and put that markup into a layout... and finally, return a fully populated layout file.

 .. code-block:: yaml